santolucito/CPSC112-game/README.md

 These methods are called from "find_matches", which is called from "has_matches", which is called by fillInitialBoard.
 When you are ready to get started on these two methods, enable the has_matches method by commenting out the return line.

 buildPossibleMatchHorizontal/Vertical is going to take in an 'x' and a 'y' that specify a position on the board, and return the list of matches including that square.
-For example, if we had the following board calling findMatchVertical(0,0) should return an array [(0,0),(0,1)] and calling findMatchHorizontal(0,0) should return an array [(0,0)].
+For example, if we had the following board calling findMatchVertical(0,0) should return an array [(0,0),(0,1)] and calling (0,0) should return an array [(0,0)].

 ![Alt Board](/Board1.png)

+##How to write findMatchHorizontal/Vertical
+There are a few ways to write these methods, but we would like you to do the following.

-Notice that we don't know how long our match is going to be when we start.
-It could be that there is no match so we have length of just one (the given square matches itself).
-We could also end up with a five-in-a-row match.
-This means we need to be able to resize our array as needed.
-We will write an expandArray function that takes an old_array and return a new_array such that "new_array.length==old_array.length+1" and all the elements are copied over from the old_array.
+Start with an array of length 1, loop down the row/column while there are matches.
+Each time you find a match, expand the array by one, then fill in that space with a "new Point(x,y)".
+You will need to fill in the expandArray method that takes an old_array and return a new_array such that "new_array.length==old_array.length+1" and all the elements are copied over from the old_array.

 #Part 2
 15 points